PradeepLoganathan/pradeepl-blog/content/blog/kubernetes/deploying-gatekeeper-and-defining-constraints/index.md

 pod/gatekeeper-controller-manager-66f474f785-klsz2 condition met
 ```

-Now that we have confirmed that all the gatekeeper components are up and running, let us create a constraint template and implement a constraint.
+Now that we have confirmed that all the gatekeeper components are up and running, let us create a [constraint template](https://pradeepl.com/blog/kubernetes/kubernetes-gatekeeper-an-introduction/#constraint-template) and implement a [constraint](https://pradeepl.com/blog/kubernetes/kubernetes-gatekeeper-an-introduction/#constraint).

 ## ConstraintTemplate

 One of the policies that I have seen being applied in many clusters is the ability to pull images only from specific registries.
-This template is from the demo repository of Open Policy agent.
-This policy enables the creation of an allowlist for repositories ensuring that workloads do not pull images from unsafe repositories.
+This is a compliance policy which ensures that only vetted images are deployed into the cluster.
+It ensures that workloads do not use insecure images.
+Insecure images can result in a lot of issues including exfiltration of confidential data from workloads.
+This constraint template below is from the demo repository of Open Policy agent.
+This constraint template creates an allowlist of repositories ensuring that workloads do not pull images from unsafe repositories.
 Let’s get started on creating a constraint template to enable this.

 ```yaml
 apiVersion: templates.gatekeeper.sh/v1beta1